Texas Water Rights Attorney

 - Certain emergencies (e.g. fires)

-No matter your intended use, Mr. McPherson has the experience needed to help you acquire necessary permits and protect your water rights both today and tomorrow.
+No matter your intended use, Mr. McPherson has the experience needed to help you acquire necessary permits.
+Our attorneys can help you protect your water rights both today and tomorrow.

 Put 30+ Years of Experience in Your Corner

-With a background in business administration, real estate, and environmental law, our attorney is uniquely qualified to help you defend your water rights and successfully apply for the permits you need.
-Complying with ever-changing environmental law can be a serious undertaking, and we want you to benefit from our decades of experience and highly focused legal skills.
+With a background in business, real estate, and environmental law, our attorney is uniquely qualified to help defend your water rights.
+He can help you successfully apply for the permits you need.
+Complying with ever-changing environmental law can be a serious undertaking.
+We want you to benefit from our decades of experience and highly focused legal skills.